AlibabaCloudDocs/arms/intl.en-US/Dashboard and alerting/Enable DingTalk chatbot alert.md

         ![Add Robot](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2467758061/p43304.png)

 2. On the Contact page of the console, add DingTalk chatbot as a contact.
-For more information on how to add a contact, see [Create a contact](/intl.en-US/Dashboard and alerting/Create contacts.md).
+For more information on how to add a contact, see [Create contacts](/intl.en-US/Dashboard and alerting/Create contacts.md).
 3. Create a contact group, and choose the contact that you created in the previous step as the alert contact.
 For more information on how to create a contact group, see [Create a contact group](/intl.en-US/Dashboard and alerting/Create a contact group.md).
 4. Set alert rules.
     -   If you have not created an alert notification yet, create one.
 Select **DingTalk chatbot** as the notification mode, and set the notification receiver to the contact group that you created in [Step 3](#step3).
 For more information, see [Create an alert](/intl.en-US/Dashboard and alerting/Create an alert.md).